 Planning to move to Philadelphia and don’t know where to begin?
-We’ve got you covered with this 10-step checklist to help you settle down as seamlessly as possible.
+We’ve got you covered with this 10-step checklist.

 1. Understand housing options

 Philly has a variety of housing types – from single-family walk-up homes with garages along with high rises, mid-rises, and garden-style apartment complexes allowing you more flexibility of choice at more affordable rates.